cf-convention/cf-conventions/README.md

 See the [GitHub help](https://help.github.com/) pages and many other git/GitHub guides for more details on how to work with repos, forks, pull requests, etc.

+## Testing

+A basic link checker is available to validate external and internal (i.e. *fragments*) links in the generated HTML documents.

+To run the link check:
+  - `make test-links`

+This updates the HTML documents and runs `lychee` on the generated `build/cf-conventions.html` and `build/conformance.html`.

+A report, for both files, is written in the `tests/lychee.md` Markdown file.

+The command fails if broken links are detected.

+## Optional: reproducible build environment

+For convenience, a minimal `environment.yml` is provided to create a reproducible documentation build environment using `conda`/`mamba` from the `conda-forge` channel.

+This is optional and system packages (i.e. `apt`) or `RubyGems` can also be used.

+To create and activate the environment:
+  - `conda env create -f environment.yml`
+  - `conda activate cf-conventions-docs`

+However, `asciidoctor-pdf` is not available via `conda-forge`, and must be installed via RubyGems in the activated environment:
+  - `gem install asciidoctor-pdf`

+The `Makefile` checks for the required tools at build time and reports clear errors if any dependency is missing.

 ## Latest Spec Build

 Whenever a [pull request](https://github.com/cf-convention/cf-conventions/pulls) is merged, a [travis-ci build](https://travis-ci.org/github/cf-convention/cf-conventions) generates the latest specification draft and adds it to the [gh-pages branch here](https://github.com/cf-convention/cf-conventions/tree/gh-pages).